Flying G-Men

 Flying G-Men is a 15-episode 1939 adventure film Film serial, directed by James W. Horne and Ray Taylor.
 The serial was the sixth of the 57 serials released by Columbia.
 Four "Flying G-Men" battle with enemy saboteurs intent on destroying American military defences.

 Plot

-Three government aviators, Hal Andrews (Robert Paige), Bart Davis (Richard Fiske) and John Cummings (James Craig) called the "Flying G-Men", one of whom is disguised as "The Black Falcon" (Robert Paige), fight to protect the United States and its allies from an enemy spy ring and to avenge the death of the fourth Flying G-Man, Charles Bronson (Stanley Brown).
+Three government aviators, Hal Andrews, Bart Davis and John Cummings called the "Flying G-Men", one of whom is disguised as "The Black Falcon", fight to protect the United States and its allies from an enemy spy ring and to avenge the death of the fourth Flying G-Man, Charles Bronson.

-Bronson was killed when he attempted to stop enemy agents from stealing the new McKay military aircraft, designed by Billy McKay (Sammy McKim).
+Bronson was killed when he attempted to stop enemy agents from stealing the new McKay military aircraft, designed by Billy McKay.
 The Junior Air Defenders are also enlisted to help the Flying G-Men.